Chances are, you’ve bought at least a few things on eBay in the past. Maybe you’ve even sold some things from around the house.

-If you’re looking for a way to make some extra money, it’s an option that you might want to consider.
+If you’re looking for a way to make some extra money in 2023, this is an option that you might want to consider.
 This beginner’s guide to selling on eBay will give you all the information you need to get started, even if you don’t have an existing eBay account.

-Related reading: 150+ Side Hustle Ideas for Your Spare Time
+Related reading: 150+ Side Hustle Ideas to Make Extra Money in Your Spare Time

 Nathan Clarke, 25 years old, works from his home in Georgia full-time as a systems engineer.
-In his spare time, Nathan buys used items and re-sells them on eBay.
-He started this side hustle because he and his wife are trying to save as much as possible in the pursuit of financial independence.
-Nathan is chronicling his journey to a $1 million net worth at his blog, Millionaire Dojo.
+In his spare time, Nathan buys used items and resells them on eBay.
+He started this side hustle because he and his wife are trying to save as much as possible in the pursuit of financial independence, with a goal of $1 million in net worth.

 About 11 years ago, Nathan got his first taste of selling on eBay.
 He said, “I sold my first item on eBay using my mom’s information when I was about 14 or so.
 Throughout my teens, I used eBay to make money on items I wasn’t using anymore.
 I got serious about turning eBay into a steady income stream back in April of 2018 and have kept adding items to my inventory ever since.”

-There are a few different approaches that can be taken.
-Some sellers take a general approach and will sell just about anything that gives them the potential to make a profit.
-Other sellers choose to specialize in a particular niche and try to brand their business.
+There are a few different approaches that can be taken with eBay.
+Some sellers take a general approach and will sell just about any product that gives them the potential to make a profit.
+Other sellers choose to specialize in a particular niche and try to brand their eBay business.

 Nathan takes the general approach.
-“I will sell just about anything I can make a decent profit.
+“I will sell just about any item I can make a decent profit.
 One of the reasons I love selling on eBay is that you can just about sell anything!
 I sell a lot of clothes and hats and mostly unique vintage items that you wouldn’t think much of.
-I prefer to sell smaller items that aren’t easily broken because it’s less of a hassle to ship.
+I want to sell smaller items on eBay that aren’t easily broken because it’s less of a hassle to ship.

 “I go to Goodwill sometimes, but the thrift stores I like are the small independent shops, usually run by a church.
 Goodwill has become more and more expensive, but you can still find underpriced items.
 There are also Goodwill outlets that sell items by the pound.
 I’ve heard those are good sources but don’t have one near me.

-Although there are plenty of other platforms for selling, Nathan’s primary focus is eBay.
+Although there are plenty of selling apps, Nathan’s primary focus is eBay.
 When asked if he sells on other platforms as well, he told me, “The only other platform I sell on is Facebook Marketplace.
 I sell larger items like refrigerators if I come across them at yard sales for cheap.
 I’ve have made several hundred dollars doing that.
 A lot of people have had good results on Etsy, Amazon, and Poshmark, but I like keeping it simple and sticking with eBay.
 If eBay stops being a place where I can make a profit, I’ll look elsewhere.”

 Time Investment and Income

 One of the reasons selling on eBay is a great side hustle is because it can be as big or small as you want it to be.
 You could use eBay simply to declutter and make some money from things you no longer need.
-Or you could invest a little bit of time each week and make some extra money consistently.
-And you could even turn it into a full-time thing if you wanted to.
+Or you could invest a little bit of time each week and make some extra money consistently on eBay.
+And you could even turn it into a full-time business if you wanted to.

 Nathan sells on eBay as a side hustle, so he is continually looking for items to sell and investing time each week outside of his full-time job.
 He said, “I haven’t been good about keeping track of the time I spend selling on eBay, but I’d guess somewhere around 5-6 hours a week.
 The more time you spend, the more money you’re going to make.
 I feel like I could be doing this full-time if I were to lose my job and start putting in 40 hours a week on my eBay store.”

-With the extra effort that Nathan has put in throughout the past year, he’s seen his income rise.
+With the extra effort that Nathan has put in throughout the past year, he’s seen his income from his eBay seller business rise.
 He said, “I’ve been consistently earning over $500 a month for several months now and that’s profit after all expenses.
 I’ve made over $1,000 in a month before.
-People shop less during certain times of the year, so income varies.”
+People shop less during certain times of the year, so income from eBay varies.”

 Spending 5-6 hours per week to make $500 – $1,000 is a very realistic side hustle that could have a huge financial impact for most people.
 An extra $6,000 – $12,000 per year can be a gamechanger when you’re saving aggressively and trying to increase net worth, like Nathan and his wife are doing.

 Although it’s a great side hustle, Nathan actually has bigger things in mind.
 He told me, “I am trying to scale by simply listing more items.
-The good thing about it taking a while for some items to sell is that you can build up an inventory quicker.
+The good thing about it taking a while for some items to sell on eBay is that you can build up an inventory quicker.
 I might list something, and it takes 3 months to sell.
-During those 3 months, I’m able to keep listing things and eventually I will have a huge inventory where something sells every day.
+During those 3 months, I’m able to keep listing things, and eventually, I will have a huge inventory where something sells every day.